 All Light Will End (2018) – Gravitas Ventures – Here’s all I can tell you about this release:

 When a capricious young author hiding a dark secret returns home for her brother’s graduation, she finds herself haunted by the past and tormented by grimly night terrors.

 Whatever the case, this one has a cool cover.
 And a cool title, really.
 I would’ve rented this back in the day.

 Be sure to check back next week for more horror, sci-fi, and whatever else grabs my attention!

-Be sure to join the Needless Things Podcast Facebook Group and let us know what you’re watching this Halloween!
+Be sure to join the Needless Things Podcast Facebook Group and let us know what you’re watching!